Update regarding COVID-19

 All of our services are recognised as national specialist commissioned services by NHS England, so prior funding approval is not required for patients living in England.
 For people outside of England, then local area funding approval will need to be obtained before a referral is submitted.
 Private referrals are also accepted.

-Referrals should be received in writing from a pain specialist, GP referrals should be submitted through the Choose & Book system.
-All written referrals should be sent to us at the address below – please note that our address has changed:
+Referrals should be received in writing from a pain specialist.
+GP referrals should be submitted through the Choose & Book system.
+All written referrals should be sent to us at the address below: